 Sandler Sales Submarine Part One: Bonding and Rapport

-Each Perspicacity segment this series, will focus on one part of the Sandler Selling System, Bonding and Rapport.
+Each Perspicacity segment this series, will focus on one part of the Sandler Selling System, this time, it's Bonding and Rapport.

 David Sandler argues this is crucial before engaging in any sales discussions.

 This insight links nicely to previous discussions on Talking About Marketing in which we highlight that people buy from people they know, like, and trust.

 Our conversation is being guided by David Sandler's excellent book, You Can't Teach A Kid To Ride A Bike At A Seminar, Second Edition.